Sakurazaka46: 2016–2017: Early success

 On April 6, 2016, the group debuted their first single, Silent Majority.
-All members except Neru Nagahama were selected to perform in the title song.
+All members except Nagahama were selected to perform in the title song.
 It sold 261,580 copies in the first week and ranked first on the Oricon weekly chart.
 The single also broke the debut week sales record for female artists, previously held by HKT48 with their single Suki!
 Suki!
 Skip!.

 Between April and May, eighteen people auditioning for Hiragana Keyakizaka46 live streamed on Showroom as part of the audition process.
-Eleven of those passed and became official members, joining Neru Nagahama.
-The expanded subunit performed "Hiragana Keyaki" as part of Keyakizaka46's second single, Sekai ni wa Ai Shika Nai.
+Eleven of those passed and became official members, joining Nagahama.
+The expanded subunit debuted with "Hiragana Keyaki" as part of Keyakizaka46's second single, Sekai ni wa Ai Shika Nai.

 Keyakizaka46's first featured drama Tokuyama Daigorō o Dare ga Koroshitaka? premiered on the TX network on July 16, 2016.
 Sekai ni wa Ai Shika Nai was used as the theme song.
 The group was also featured in KeyaBingo!, a variety show similar to AKBingo! and NogiBingo!

 2016 marked the first time the group appeared on NHK Kōhaku Uta Gassen, an event that the group participated in every year since.
 Additionally, Mizuho Habu became the first member to make a runway debut, appearing in GirlsAward 2016 Spring/Summer.
-Three more members, Yurina Hirate, Yui Kobayashi, and Risa Watanabe, would later make their debuts in GirlsAward 2016 Autumn/Winter.
+Three more members, Hirate, Yui Kobayashi, and Risa Watanabe, would later make their debuts in GirlsAward 2016 Autumn/Winter.

 In January 2017, Yūka Sugai and Akane Moriya were pointed as captain and vice-captain of the group, respectively.
 In July, Hiragana Keyakizaka46 added a second generation, with nine new members.
 The subgroup was featured on Re:Mind, a TV thriller series aired on Netflix.

 In August, Keyakizaka46 made their first performance at the Rock in Japan Festival, and have appeared in every year since.